DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-ng-rx/effects-service/index.md

 # Effects Service

 The Effects Service is the service that an effect calls to perform CRUD operations against the server.
-You can put any code you want in this service as long as it supports the interface and achieves the stated purpose.
+You can put any code you want in this service, as long as it supports the interface and achieves the stated purpose.
 This allows you to retrieve data from the server in whatever way you need.

 To create an effect service, you'll need to inherit from the `EffectService` abstract class and implement the abstract methods.
 The `EffectService` abstract class is a generic class that takes the type of the entity as the generic type.
 This allows us to ensure that the methods you implement are returning the correct type.